 In this video we demonstrate how to setup and configure an Uninterruptible Power Supply on a Synology NAS.
 An Uninterruptible Power Supply or UPS, is a device that will provide power to an electrical appliance in the event of a mains power failure.

-Notes: When you first setup your APC 750i, you might be asked for the Voltage Output.
-If you live in the United Kingdom, you should set the voltage to 230v which is the European Harmonised Standard.
+Notes: When you first setup a APC 750i, you might be asked for the Voltage Output.
+So if you live in the United Kingdom, you should set the voltage to 230v which is the European Harmonised Standard.

 Quick reference notes: